SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 is left up to the closure to specify.

-After applying the provided closure to each array element, the ``map`` function returns a new array containing all of the new mapped values, in the same order as their corresponding values in the original array.
+After applying the provided closure to each array element, the ``map`` method returns a new array containing all of the new mapped values, in the same order as their corresponding values in the original array.

-Here's how the ``map`` function can be used with a trailing closure to convert an array of ``Int`` values into an array of ``String`` values.
+Here's how the ``map`` method can be used with a trailing closure to convert an array of ``Int`` values into an array of ``String`` values.
 The array ``[16, 58, 510]`` will be used to create the new array ``["OneSix", "FiveEight", "FiveOneZero"]``: